 Day Old Free Range Broiler Baby Chicks

-Production Free Range Broilers reach about 4.5 pounds at about 9 to 11 weeks.
+Production Free Range Broilers reach about 6 pounds live weight at about 9 to 11 weeks.
 Free Range Broiler chicks are a slow growing chicken breed which is great for pastured poultry and free range broiler poultry farms.
 They are a great alternative to the Cornish Cross which grows very quickly and is bred to produce in confinement.
 This breed is not an efficient egg layer.

 Breeding Free Range Broilers together will not result in a second generation that is consistent with the parent stock.